The Links courses work for all students, no matter what their major.

 |ITW 101: Integrated Thinking and Writing: Social Justice (4 credits)|

 |Integrative Studies Foundation Course that introduces students to skills and ways of thinking essential to intellectual inquiry.
-Students pose a creative and complex question; investigate it with critical analyses of readings, research, and data; and use appropriate research techniques and documentation to produce a substantial writing project.
+Students pose a creative and complex question; investigate it with critical analyses of readings, research, and data; and use appropriate research techniques and documentation to produce a substantial writing project|

 And one Integrative Studies Elective course:

-Potential summer 2013 ISP course offerings include the following 4 credit courses:
+Summer 2014 ISP course offerings include the following 4 credit courses:

 |ISGEOG 100: Introduction to Geography|